hoast/hoast/packages/base-package/README.md

 # @hoast/base-package

-Provides basic functionality like receiving the app reference and setting up a logger.
+Provides basic functionality like receiving the library's reference and setting up a logger.
 Meant for developers to be used as a base for a [hoast](https://hoast.js.org) source or process package.

 ## Install